17 Best Beaches on Koh Phi Phi, Thailand – Ultimate Guide

 At this restaurant, tables are set right next to the beach, offering an excellent location to enjoy the seaview.
 However, having a prime spot to eat also means higher prices on the menu.

 Laem Hin Beach is sandy and calm, much less crowded than the central beaches, although it’s also a common stop for day trips.
-Beach usually gets busier when large groups arrive at lunchtime.

-Nearby, you’ll find plenty of shops, restaurants, hotels, and even a local mosque.
 And at night, Hippie Bar becomes even more lively with fire shows and live music.

 Laem Hin Beach’s location is very convenient—far from the loud parties and crowds, yet still within a short walk of Koh Phi Phi’s main attractions.